-At James Blake Associates, we believe that landscape planning is about helping to fulfil the developer’s vision, profit expectation and programme.
-This does not have to be incompatible with maintaining a landscape character that respects and harmonises with local, regional, and national landscape character assessment typologies and their management requirements, or that helps to deliver “Net Gain.”
+At James Blake Associates, we believe that landscape planning is about helping to fulfil the client’s vision, profit expectation and programme.
+This does not have to be incompatible with maintaining a landscape character that respects and harmonises with local, regional, and national landscape character assessment typologies and their management requirements, nor does it impact the achievability of “Net Gain,” in fact quite the reverse.

 How Intelligent GI Strategies Add Value and Save Money

-We promote practical and cost-effective Green Infrastructure (GI) strategies, such as Natural Parklands, or Natural Garden-Cities approaches, and in doing this we have been able to save clients many hundreds of thousands of pounds.
+We promote practical and cost-effective GI strategies, such as Natural Parklands, or Natural Garden-Cities approaches, and in doing this we have been able to save clients many hundreds of thousands of pounds.
 A recent site had a 50:50 net to gross developable area, and the GI areas exceeded 160,000m2, and adopting greener strategies, including safeguarding existing habitat area, collectively created a saving of £1.8m for our client, against the normal costs of green infrastructure provision, with maintenance costs also being halved.